top of page

 2. Unrealistic Revenue Forecasts

-"We’ll 10x in 12 months" sounds good - unless your past growth shows otherwise.
-If your forecast isn't rooted in data, it looks like wishful thinking.
+Saying, "We’ll 10x in 12 months," sounds appealing.
+However, if your past growth shows otherwise, it looks like wishful thinking.

 ✅ A Fractional CFO builds bottom-up models based on historical data, sales velocity, and market conditions.